JabirTech/plans-and-ideas/README.md

 Jarvis is a smart assistant, which will be available in the operating system.
 Also, users of other operating systems (which are compatible with GNU/Linux) will be able to install Jarvis.
 We also have plans for making Jarvis available as a hardware personal assistant as well, so it is Siri, Cortanan and Alexa at once and it also respects your privacy.

 ### Jabir Home

+Imagine you've got a Jabir TV, and a Jarvis machine.
+What will be better than controlling your homes with them?
+Jabir Home is basically that.
+A suit of Hardware/Software solutions with a focus on your safety and privacy, which lets you have a much, much smarter home.